-6.6.3 Process Overview
+4.5.3 Process Overview

 Methanol is produced as a byproduct of the kraft pulping process.
 A large fraction of this methanol is recovered in the foul condensate steam stripping system.
-The stripper off gas (SOG) is condensed to produce a crude methanol solution, which is upgraded to minimum 99.85 wt% in the methanol purification system (Figure 6.26).
+The stripper off gas (SOG) is condensed to produce a crude methanol solution, which is upgraded to minimum 99.85 wt% in the methanol purification system (Figure 1).
 Methanol purification is based on the unit operation of distillation, including two separate stages.
-In the first "topping" stage, the compounds more volatile than methanol, such as $H_2S$ and ammonia, are removed in the vapor phase while the methanol, water, and other less volatile compounds remain in the bottoms.
-In the second "rectification" stage, the purified methanol is recovered from near the top of the column while the water and other less volatile compounds are removed in the bottoms.
+In the first "topping" stage, the compounds more volatile than methanol, such as H2S and ammonia, are removed in the vapor phase while the methanol, water, and other less volatile compounds remain in the bottoms.
+In the second "rectification" stage, the other less volatile compounds are removed in the top of the column while the water and other less volatile compounds are removed in the bottoms.

-Figure 6.26.
-Methanol Purification System Process Flow Diagram Invalid source specified.
+Figure 1.
+Methanol Purification System Process Flow Diagram [2].